Vindicta-Team/Vindicta-Docs/docs/setup.md

 ## Dedicated Server

-**Don't just blindly copy this, make sure your paths, mod and config names are correct.
+**Don't just blindly copy this, make sure your paths, mod, config names, and version numbers are correct.
 This is just an example!**
 For automatic loading and starting of the mission you need to enable persistent battle field (`persistent = 1;`) in the config file, and pass `-autoInit` on the command line.

 ### Command line